MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-root-certificate-rotation.md

 Upon completing the root CA rotation, there will be a transition where the old DigiCertGlobalRoot CA will no longer be accepted, and the new DigiCertGlobalRootG2 CA will be authorized. **To maintain connectivity before and after this transition, we recommend following the steps outlined below in [Create a combined CA certificate](#create-a-combined-ca-certificate) to bundle both CAs into a single certificate file.**

-[!NOTE]
-If SHA-1 is a current blocker, follow the instructions for creating a combined CA certificate on the client and open a support request to rotate your Azure Database for MySQL – Flexible Server root CA.

 ### Create a combined CA certificate